khang06/OpenInputLagPatch/README.md

 4. Run the game as usual

 # Configuration
-OpenInputLagPatch is configured via a file called `openinputlagpatch.ini`.
-Here's an example config:
+OpenInputLagPatch is configured via a file called `openinputlagpatch.ini` stored in the same directory as the game executable.
+The game will run perfectly fine without the config file, but there's always the option of manually creating one.
+Here's an example config file:
 ```
 [Option]